-Oral dysaesthesia describes a painful, usually burning feeling, in the mouth.
+Oral dysaesthesia describes a painful, burning feeling in the mouth.
+See Cutaneous dysaesthesia.
 It can be classified as:

-- ‘primary’ when no organic cause can be identified.
-This form is usually called ‘burning mouth syndrome’ although there are numerous other names used including orodynia and glosssodynia.
+- ‘Primary’ when no organic cause can be identified.
+This form is usually called ‘burning mouth syndrome’ although there are numerous other names used including orodynia and glossodynia